connectedbits/spot-flow/README.md

 ### Complex Example - Kitchen Sink

-The previous example is a simple process with a single task, but BPMN can express more [complex workflows](/test/fixtures/files/kitchen_sink.bpmn).
+The previous example is a simple process with a single task, but BPMN can express more complex workflows like [this one](/test/fixtures/files/kitchen_sink.bpmn).

 ![Example](test/fixtures/files/kitchen_sink.png)

-The context provides information the engine will require to execute the process.
-Since the 'KitchenSink' process has a user, service, script, and business rule tasks it requires a bit more setup.
+The example has many elements:

+- StartEvent Start: The default start event.
+- StartEvent IntroReceived: When a message corresponding to this event is received, the process will start here.
+- UserTask IntroduceYourself: A user task that will wait for a person to complete a form.
+- IntermediateCatchEvent TimesUp: When the process reaches the user task, the timer will begin.
+If a user doesn't complete the task in time, the process will continue here.
+- ParallelGateway Split: When the process arrives here, it will split into two paths.
+- BusinessRuleTask ChooseGreeting: A business rule task that evaluate a decision table to choose a greeting.
+- ExclusiveGateway WantsCookie: When the process arrives here, it will choose one of two paths based on whether the user wants a fortune cookie.
+- ServiceTask GenerateFortune: A service task that will call a service proc to generate a fortune.
+Note this will only be called if the expression associated with the path from the exclusive gateway evaluates to true.
+- ParallelGateway Join: When the process arrives here, it will wait for both paths to complete.
+- ScriptTask AuthorMessage: A script task that will combine the greeting and fortune into a message.
+- ServiceTask SayHello: This service task doesn't have an associated service.
+Instead, it will wait for a signal with a result.
+- EndEvent End: The default end event.
+- EndEvent SendError: This end event will be used if an error occurs and will send an error message.

+The GenerateFortune service task is not expensive so we'll use a simple proc to generate a random fortune.

 ```ruby
 SpotFlow.config.services = {